M89-class destroyer

-The M89 class were a planned series of destroyers (torpilleur d'escadre) for the French Navy (Marine Nationale).
+The M89 class was a planned series of destroyers (torpilleur d'escadre) for the French Navy (Marine Nationale).
 Although initially designed in 1913, the scheduled construction of the two new destroyers was suspended due to the outbreak of World War I before either ship could be laid down.
 The two destroyers had not yet been given names, being known only by their planned construction numbers, M89 and M90.

 Design and development

-The design of the M89-class destroyers originates in the promulgation of the Statut Naval (Naval Law) of 1912 by the French Minister of Marine on 30 March 1912.
-The new law set out restructure and strengthen the French navy in the face of the rapid developments in naval technology and fleet size by France's continental neighbours, Germany and the United Kingdom with an emphasis on new classes of ship such as "super-dreadnought" battleships, light cruisers and larger, more heavily armed destroyers.
-All types of ship the French navy lacked.
+The design of the M89-class destroyers originated in the promulgation of the Statut Naval (Naval Law) of 1912 by the French Minister of Marine on 30 March 1912.
+The new law set out to restructure and strengthen the French navy in the face of the rapid developments in naval technology and fleet size by France's continental neighbours, Germany and the United Kingdom with an emphasis on new classes of ships such as "super-dreadnought" battleships, light cruisers and larger, more heavily armed destroyers.
+All types of ships the French navy lacked.
 The Naval Law set out an ambitious goal for twenty-eight battleships, ten scout cruisers, fifty-two destroyers (fleet torpedo boats), ninety-four submarines and ten vessels for distant stations to be in service by the year 1920.
-Originally the fifty-two fleet torpedo boats was planned to include the ten 300-tonne Branlebas-class and the 450-tonne Spahi-class, Voltigeur-class, and Chasseur-class destroyers.
+Originally the fifty-two fleet torpedo boats were planned to include the ten 300-tonne Branlebas-class and the 450-tonne Spahi-class, Voltigeur-class, and Chasseur-class destroyers.
 This troubled the Chief of the French Naval General Staff (Directeur du Service des travaux), Vice Admiral Pierre Ange Marie Le Bris.
 There were serious concerns about the seaworthiness of the 300 and 450-tonne class destroyers to act as far-ranging 'fleet' vessels.
 It also meant that after the completion of the twenty (eventually twenty-one with the addition of Enseigne Gabolde) 800-tonne Bouclier-class, Bisson-class and Enseigne Roux-class ships, there would be no new French destroyers built for several years, which would likely create another technological gap between France and her neighbours.
-The Naval General Staff proposed a new class of 1,500-tonne destroyer, nine initially to complete the required fifty-two ship strong destroyer fleet mandated by the 1912 Naval Law.
+The Naval General Staff proposed a new class of 1,500-tonne destroyer, initially nine to complete the required fifty-two ship strong destroyer fleet mandated by the 1912 Naval Law.
 A further twenty-three would be built to eventually phase out the 300 and 450-tonne classes of destroyers by 1920 while maintaining a fleet of fifty-two destroyers.